OP-TEE/optee_os/documentation/secure_storage.md

 or crypto unit according to the method defined by your SoC vendor.

 ## Future Work

-- **TA storage space isolation**

-OP-TEE provides different folders for different TAs in Linux file system for storing their own TEE files, but OP-TEE cannot prevent an attacker from directly copying a TEE file from one TA's folder to another TA's folder in Linux file system.
-TEE OS should have the ability to detect those kind of attack, but for now OP-TEE secure storage doesn't meet the requirement.

-A simple solution to detect the attack is using TA's UUID as AAD when calculating the tag of meta file, so that OP-TEE will know if a TEE file belongs to a specific TA when the TA tries to open the TEE file.

 - **TEE file renaming attack detection**